falcosecurity/falco-website/content/en/docs/setup/packages.md

 systemctl restart falco
 ```

+Since Falco 0.45.0, the `/reload` webserver endpoint reports the reload status, and the optional `reload_control` setting enables reload requests over a Unix socket.
+See `falco.yaml` for details.

 ## Upgrade {#upgrade}

 From Falco 0.45.0, the DEB and RPM packages configure and start the selected Falco service after an upgrade.
 Driver selection follows the same environment variables and dialog choices as installation. `FALCO_DRIVER_CHOICE=none` skips driver configuration and startup.
 When `kmod` is selected, the package installs a persistent kernel module and checks that `modprobe` can find the selected version.
 RPM performs driver installation and service startup in `%posttrans`, after the outgoing package has finished its cleanup.